Diseases & Conditions : Travel Medicine

 If you are planning to travel outside the United States, the CDC recommends that you:

-Prepare a complete travel itinerary, listing each destination, length of stay, and types of activities planned.
+Prepare a complete travel itinerary.
+List each destination, length of stay, and types of activities planned.

-Contact your travel agent to obtain local health information, including food and beverage precautions, information regarding insects and other pests, and the availability of emergency medical care.
+Contact your travel agent to obtain local health information.
+This should include food and beverage precautions, information regarding insects and other pests, and the availability of emergency medical care.

 Check with your insurance company to determine what coverage your policy provides for travel abroad.